google/skia-buildbot/debugger/README.md

 Skia Debugger
 =============

-The Skia Debugger consists of two components, the C++ command-line application that ingests SKPs and analyzes them, and the HTML/CSS/JS front-end to the debugger that is loaded off of https://debugger.skia.org.
-This directory contains the code for debugger.skia.org.
+The Skia Debugger consists of several components:
+  - skiaserve - The C++ command-line application that ingests SKPs and analyzes them.
+  - debugger-assets - The server that provides the HTML/CSS/JS for skiaserve.
+  - debugger - The server that sits at debugger.skia.org and proxies requests to running skiaserve instances.

 See `DESIGN.md` for more details.